The 17 Best Books On Power

 • Answer: Doesn’t it make sense to learn power, dominance, and manipulation from those who live for power and see everyone as pawns to be manipulated for pleasure and selfish ends?

-Some psychopaths are functioning members of society, and some of them are very good at reaching the top of society (and if you hadn’t noticed, Trump has many traits of a sociopath).
+Some psychopaths are functioning members of society, and some of them are very good at reaching the top of society.

 Enter, the literature on sociopathy and psychopathy.